 Taking this into consideration we think that SCRUM supports a common language and knowledge representation among team members.
-There is considerable evidence that such “shared mental models” have a positive impact on team performance (DeChurch and Mesmer-Magnus 2010).
+There is considerable evidence that such “Team Mental Models” (sometimes referred to as Shared Mental Models) have a positive impact on team performance (DeChurch and Mesmer-Magnus 2010).
 However, even though SCRUM supports shared mental models they won’t be available from the very beginning but need time to be build, shared and committed (McComb and Simpson 2014).

 SCRUM relies on distributed and servant leadership which is connected to a set of positive organizational outcomes.

-Agility and agile frameworks such as SCRUM do add value.
+Agility and agile frameworks such as SCRUM do indeed add value.

-As managers and professionals from the public and private sector we have participate in a set of agile transformations ranging from product development projects to large scale re-alignments of entire management systems.
+As managers and professionals from the public and private sector we have participate in a set of agile transformations, ranging from product development projects to large scale re-alignments of entire management systems.
 In order to get a better understanding of whether the time, energy and resources invested into this initiatives really makes a difference, we had a look beneath the surface of agility and SCRUM from an evidence-based management point of view.
-Our findings indicate that agility and agile frameworks such as SCRUM do add value.
-However, there is a set factors such as your organization's culture, level of expertize related to agility and SCRUM that will have an impact on whether your agile transformation adds value or not.
+Our findings indicate that agility and agile frameworks such as SCRUM do indeed add value.
+However, there is a set of factors including your organization's particular culture, level of expertize related to agility and SCRUM that will have an impact on whether your agile transformation adds value or not.

 Broeck, Anja; Vansteenkiste, Maarten; Witte, Hans; Soenens, Bart; Lens, Willy (2010): Capturing autonomy, competence, and relatedness at work.
 Construction and initial validation of the Work-related Basic Need Satisfaction scale.
 In: Journal of Occupational and Organizational Psychology 83 (4), S. 981–1002.
 DOI: 10.1348/096317909X481382.